 Richard H. Ebright, Ph.D., is Board of Governors Professor of Chemistry and Chemical Biology at Rutgers University and Laboratory Director at the Waksman Institute of Microbiology.
-He directs a laboratory of approximately fifteen postdoctoral associates, graduate students, and technicians and serves as project leader on two National Institutes of Health research grants ("Bacterial Transcription Complexes" and "Therapeutics for Drug-Resistant Bacteria").
+He directs a laboratory of approximately ten postdoctoral associates, graduate students, and technicians and serves as project leader on three National Institutes of Health research grants ("Bacterial Transcription Complexes," "Therapeutics for Drug-Resistant Bacteria," and "Treatments for Tuberculosis and Non-Tuberculous Mycobacterial Lung Infections: Dual-Targeted Rifamycin-AAP Conjugates").

 His research focusses on the structure, mechanism, and regulation of bacterial transcription complexes, and on the development of inhibitors of bacterial transcription as antituberculosis agents and broad-spectrum antibacterial agents.
 His research employs tools of structural biology, biophysics, and drug-discovery.